 Neither objective, of course, goes anywhere positive.
 May-Alice, already prone to making caustic — albeit funny — diatribes, finds that the alcohol doesn’t help (all she wants to do is mope in front of her television set) and that no potential employees quite suit her.
 They’re either too talkative or too submissive; it is as if she is, subconsciously, that is, looking for someone who can be an amalgamation of a friend, a caretaker, and a rival.
 It will certainly be difficult for the agency that does the hiring to find someone suitable: she has garnered a reputation as “the bitch on wheels.”
 Most people are too scared to involve themselves with her.
 Then enters Chantelle, who is desperate enough to try.

-The story unfolds with dramaturgic aplomb, which, in other, less percipient cases, could be detrimental.
-But Sayles, in part because of the capacious acting work underneath him, avoids making the staginess a hindrance.
-These characters are developed rather ingeniously: Though the expected heart-to-heart dialogues and sermonistic outbursts are revelatory, he also brings in supporting characters to help illuminate who these women used to be, and who they could be.
-People from May-Alice’s past, from a boy she used to have a crush on (David Strathairn) to a triumvirate of actresses (headed by a standout Angela Bassett), stop by; later, Chantelle’s concerned father and elementary-school-aged daughter visit.
+The story unfolds with a dramaturgic edge, which, in other, less assured cases, could be detrimental.
+But Sayles, in part because of the capacious acting work underneath him, avoids making staginess a setback.
+These characters are developed rather ingeniously.
+Though the expected heart-to-heart dialogues and sermonistic outbursts are revelatory, he also brings in supporting characters to help illuminate who these women used to be, and who they could be.
+People from May-Alice’s past, from a boy she used to have a crush on (David Strathairn) to a trio of actresses (headed by a standout Angela Bassett), stop by; later, Chantelle’s concerned father and elementary-school-aged daughter visit.
 Their skepticism rests in their eyes.

-Some might find the finale, which is rather anticlimactic, to be a cop-out.
-But I think a more direct, they-learned-from-this-experience-and-moved-on-style denouement would be out of sync with its lifelike melodrama.
+One could find the rather anticlimactic finale a cop-out.
+But I think a more direct, they-learned-from-this-experience-and-moved-on-style ending would be out of sync with its lifelike melodrama.
 Life isn’t constructed of carefully wrought storylines and tidied conclusions.
 If May-Alice and Chantelle don’t get the former, why should they get the latter?
 We figure they’ll sort things out on their own terms, without us watching.
 A-